cchudzicki-ocw-testing/22.033-fall-2011/content/pages/readings.md

 The readings on this page constitute a general overview and introduction to the course topics.

 Each sub-task group begins their investigation with a literature search.
 By the end of the semester, students will have read and discussed a large number of other sources.
-The [final project report]({{< baseurl >}}/video_galleries/projects#Final) lists these additional readings in the References section.
+The {{< resource_link 72ee7639-0e17-ec22-2b1a-a6d5bb9c5925 "final project report" "#Final" >}} lists these additional readings in the References section.

 Core
 ----